-Objective SMART format Activities Responsible Person or Agency Timeline Evaluation Measures Accomplishments Objective 4.1 Utilize CORE (Community Outreach, Referral and Early Intervention) to raise awareness about signs and symptoms of psychotic disorders and available treatment resources.
-Division of Prevention and Behavioral Health Services for Children Division of Substance Abuse and Mental Health 2015- 2019 Track number of inquiries and referrals for evaluation and services for individuals identified with potential early symptoms of psychotic illnesses.
+Objective SMART format Activities Responsible Person or Agency Timeline Evaluation Measures Accomplishments Objective 4.1 Utilize CORE (Community Outreach, Referral and Early Intervention) to raise awareness among providers and the broader community.
+Division of Prevention and Behavioral Health Services for Children Division of Substance Abuse and Mental Health 2015-2017 Track number of awareness presentations and number of participants to providers and community stakeholder organizations.
+With 2017 being the 3 rd Program Year for the CORE Program, the number of awareness activities are decreasing in frequency.
+Their statistical report will be disseminated after this tracking document is distributed.